 Advisory Council Introduction

 Periodically the sanctuary program selects members for council vacancies.
 Applicants are chosen based on their expertise and experience in relation to the seats for which they are applying.
 Consideration includes knowledge of sanctuary resources, community and professional affiliations, residency in the sanctuary area, and philosophy regarding the protection and management of marine resources.
-Terms run for two years and members serve without pay.
-Current seat holders may re-apply.
+Members serve without pay and terms run for two years with a three-term limit.

-NOAA's Monitor National Marine Sanctuary is seeking to fill two seats on its advisory council.
+Currently, NOAA's Monitor National Marine Sanctuary is seeking to fill two seats on its advisory council: economic development and youth seat.
 Please read the press release for more information.

 Application Cover Letter

 Youth Seat Application Form